wanitooo/ai-thesis-monorepo/deep_clustering_rnn/README.md

 ## Code writing log

 - August 26, 2023 version - attempt at GPU-able repository.
 Confirmed to be working with CPU.
+Juan's local machine does not have a GPU, code not yet confirmed to be working with GPU.
+  > If running training with GPU (CUDA) go to config/train.yml and change is_gpu to `true`

 ## Requirement